dhis2/dhis2-docs/src/commonmark/en/content/user/data-visualizer.md

 ### `Plain data source` download

-You can download the data source behind a chart in JSON, XML, Excel, CSV, JXRML or Raw data SQL formats with different identification schemes (ID, Code, and Name).
+You can download the data source behind a visualization in JSON, XML, Excel, CSV, JXRML or Raw data SQL formats with different identification schemes (ID, Code, and Name).
 The data document uses identifiers of the dimension items and opens in a new browser window to display the URL of